particle-iot/docs/src/content/firmware/tracker-edge/tracker-edge-firmware.md

 {{> edge-firmware options="tracker"}}

 - To learn about the console settings, see [Tracker settings](/getting-started/console/console/#asset-tracker-features).
+- **Upload Edge firmware to product** is only available for v19 and earlier.
+To use a newer versions, you should build your own binary with any customizations you desire.

 {{collapse op="start" label="Show prior behavior"}}
 Before April 2023, when you created a new product for the Tracker (platform 26), the default Tracker Edge firmware was automatically